 Agency’s proposals exceed EPA requirements

-Salem - The Oregon Occupational Safety and Health Division (Oregon OSHA) has extended the public comment period until Jan.
+Salem, OR — The Oregon Occupational Safety and Health Division (Oregon OSHA) has extended the public comment period until Jan.
 31 on rules to protect farmworkers and their families from pesticide drift.

 The rules are part of the agency’s updates to the Environmental Protection Agency (EPA) Worker Protection Standard.
 At issue is the need to protect workers and their families living on farms from the risk of pesticide spray illegally drifting to their homes when the wind picks up.